 Response: Yes.
-A candidate may apply for the HSI Fellowship and other federal awards (e.g., CGS Doctoral Award, Vanier Canada Graduate Scholarship, Banting Postdoctoral Fellowship) in the same year.
+A candidate can apply for the HSI Fellowship and other federal awards (e.g., CGS Doctoral Award, Vanier Canada Graduate Scholarship, Banting Postdoctoral Fellowship) in the same year.
 If the candidate is successful in the HSI Fellowship competition and other award competitions, a request for a deferred start date for the other federal funding must be granted before funding for the HSI Fellowship will be administered.
 Note: because the HSI Fellowship program is funded with strategic funds, deferrals for the HSI Fellowship (e.g., to commence other federal awards) will not be permitted.
-As per the Tri-agency Research Training Award Holder's Guide, the maximum Deferment / Interruption is 12 months, which has implications for postdoctoral applicants that are offered or hold another federal multi-year post-doctoral award at the time of HSI Fellowship application or notice of decision (e.g., applicants that are awarded both a HSI Fellowship and a CIHR Fellowship or Banting Postdoctoral Fellowship in the same year will not be permitted to accept both).

-- 39. Question: I already hold a Vanier Canada Graduate Scholarship, Canada Graduate Scholarship Doctoral, CIHR Fellowship or Banting Postdoctoral Fellowship, but I am interested in enriching my training with experiential learning embedded within a health system organization.
-Am I able to apply for the Health System Impact Fellowship as well?
+As per the Tri-agency Research Training Award Holder's Guide, the maximum Deferment / Interruption is 12 months, which has implications for post-doctoral applicants that are offered or hold another federal multi-year post-doctoral award at the time of HSI Fellowship application or notice of decision (e.g., applicants that are awarded both a HSI Fellowship and a CIHR Fellowship or Banting Postdoctoral Fellowship in the same year will not be permitted to accept both). - 40.
+Question: I already hold a Vanier Canada Graduate Scholarship, Canada Graduate Scholarship Doctoral, CIHR Fellowship or Banting Postdoctoral Fellowship, but I am interested in enriching my training with experiential learning embedded within a health

 Response: Yes.
 If you are successful in the HSI Fellowship, you can hold both awards simultaneously.
 However, a candidate cannot receive funding from these other federal awards at the same time.
 A request for Interruption of Award from other federal funding sources must be granted before funding for the HSI Fellowship will be administered.
 The maximum Interruption is 12 months, which has implications for post-doctoral applicants that hold a federal post-doctoral award at the time of HSI Fellowship application.
-Note: An Interruption from the HSI Fellowship is not permitted for the purposes of taking up another federal award. - 40.
-Question: The HSI Fellowship funding opportunity specifies that eligible applicants must not be current or former employees of the host partner organization, unless I fall within the special exception case.
-What does this mean?
-And, what if I am currently (or formerly) a post-doctoral fellow with the organization?
-What if I am doing (or did) a research internship with the organization?
-What if I am on contract with the organization?
+Note: An Interruption from the HSI Fellowship is not permitted for the purposes of taking up another federal award.

+41. Question: If I am an HSI Fellowship awardee, am I eligible to apply for a Vanier Canada Graduate Scholarship?